schoeberl/librelane/docs/source/usage/timing_closure/index.md

   endpoint.
 * The Slack: The difference between data required and data arrival times.

-However hard OpenLane tries to achieve automatic timing closure; it may not work as expected in rare cases.
+However hard LibreLane tries to achieve automatic timing closure; it may not work as expected in rare cases.
 Here are some tips to aid you in achieving timing
 closure:

-1. OpenLane sets some timing constraints through configuration variables (clock definition, input and output delays, load on output ports, driving cell for input ports, and maximum allowed transition).
+1. LibreLane sets some timing constraints through configuration variables (clock definition, input and output delays, load on output ports, driving cell for input ports, and maximum allowed transition).
 However, it is your responsibility to complete the constraints by providing an SDC file custom